wayofm/station-handbook/README.md

 # WAYO 104.3FM ("WAYO") Station Handbook
+Version 0.0.1 - 03/XX/2021

+## Introduction
+This handbook is maintained by the WAYO Steering Committee and is intended to be a **Living Document**.
+This means that WAYO crew are welcome to propose edits, revisions, or updates to these guidelines when the need arises.
+For more information, see the "Living Document" entry in the Glossary below, and the "Updating Living Documents" entry in the Procedures section further down.

 ## Station Mission Statement
 WAYO provides a broadcast platform for Greater Rochester residents to express their passions, ideas, and artistry, and to foster diverse programming, creative freedom, social engagement, and community collaboration.

 ## Glossary
 ### Living Document
-This handbook is intended to be a *Living Document*.
-That means the Crew of WAYO is welcome to make edits, revisions, or updates to these guidelines when the need arises.
-The process to revise this Handbook is outlined later in the handbook and should be led by the Steering Committee.
+Important WAYO documentation is maintained as **Living Documents**.
+A Living Document is never "final"; each document can be updated when needed and the station operates based upon the contents of each document's latest version.

+WAYO's Living Documents are stored in the [wayofm organization](https://github.com/wayofm/) on GitHub, which has built-in features to track the change history of each document and to allow change proposals to be reviewed and approved.
+See the "Updating Living Documents" entry in the Procedures section for more information.

+Each document has a version number like "1.10.2", following the concept of [Semantic Versioning](https://semver.org/):
+- A small correction (fixing spelling, improving clarity) is considered a **patch** version update and results in the third number increasing (i.e. `1.10.2` -> `1.10.3`)
+- A change to a policy or procedure, or any change that would modify WAYO's operations, is considered a **minor** version update and results in the second number increasing (i.e. `1.10.2` -> `1.11.0`)
+- A change that amounts to a complete overhaul of a given document is considered a **major** version update and results in the first number increasing (i.e. `1.10.2` -> `2.0.0`)

 ### Station Roles
 **CREW**: Crew serve on workgroups to directly support the operation and direction of WAYO